jefsaber/Full-Stack-Front-456/README.md

 - Icon buttons such as the cart and wishlist links carry `aria-label` attributes, and the navigation buttons rely on real text to stay operable with assistive tech, keeping each page keyboard-friendly.
 - Product details render an actual `img` element with descriptive alt text (e.g., “Photo du produit X”) and fall back to a textual placeholder, ensuring we never ship unlabeled visuals to screen readers.
 - Continue to test the experience with tab/shift+tab navigation whenever you update a page or add a modal so the focus order and visibility stay intact.

+---

+## Quality

+This section covers how to run tests, linting, and what happens during continuous integration.

+- **Running unit tests**: Execute `npm test` to run the full test suite with Karma.
+For a single run without watch mode, use `npm test -- --no-watch --browsers=ChromeHeadless`.
+The project includes over 100 tests covering reducers, selectors, effects, and components.

+- **Running the linter**: Execute `npm run lint` to check your code against the ESLint rules configured for Angular and TypeScript.
+You can automatically fix many issues by running `npm run lint -- --fix`.

+- **What the CI does on pull requests**: When you open a pull request targeting the master branch, GitHub Actions automatically runs a workflow that installs dependencies, runs the linter, executes all unit tests, and builds the production bundle.
+If any step fails, the pull request will be blocked until the issues are resolved.

+- **Running with Docker (optional)**: If you have Docker installed, you can start the application in a container.
+Run `docker compose up --build` from the project root.
+Once the container is ready, open your browser and navigate to http://localhost:4200 to access the app.
+This is useful for testing the application in an isolated environment without installing Node.js locally.